Compact Cauchy horizons admit constant surface gravity: Consequences of ergodic theory and ribbon argument

+By Birkhoff's theorem this limit converges almost everywhere.
+Assume (a), namely suppose that the limit is zero for some point, then, by Lemma \ref{metq}, the same holds for every point, hence, by Birkhoff's theorem, $\int_H \omega(n) \dd \tilde g=0$.
+This shows that (a) implies its strengthened form and (c).

 Assume (c).
-We know, again by Birkhoff's theorem that the limit
+We know, again by Birkhoff's theorem, that the limit

-exists for a dense set of starting points.
-Let use pick two points of the set.
-Then the above ribbon argument in the backward direction proves, by using again the boundedness of $t'/t$ that the two limits share the same sign if one of them is non-zero.
-This means that the limit function $\bar \kappa$ is positive (alternatively, negative) almost everywhere thus leading to a non-zero $\int_H \omega(n) \dd \tilde g$.
-This contradiction proves that one limit must be zero and so actually, by the same argument as before, all the limits of the second type exist for all points and are all zero.
-This shows that (c) implies (b) and (b) implies its strengthened form.
+exists almost everywhere.
+Let us pick two points of the set.
+Then Lemma \ref{metq} (in the past version) proves that the two limits share the same sign if one of them is non-zero.
+This means that if there is a point for which the integral is positive (negative) the limit function $\bar \kappa$ is positive (resp. negative) almost everywhere thus leading to a non-zero $\int_H \omega(n) \dd \tilde g$.
+This contradiction proves that one and hence all limits must be zero.
+This shows that (c) implies (b) (while (b) implies its strengthened form by Lemma \ref{metq}).

 Thus (a) implies (c) which implies (b), and the converse is analogous, so we have established the equivalence of (a), (b) and (c).